How to be a successful INTJ computer programmer

 With each point, the process is the same: Propose, test, look for leverage points, refine.
 You now know how to develop frameworks that give you huge amounts of leverage over your problems.

-Remaining Open to Delegation and Oversight Roles
+Finally: Remain Open to Delegation and Oversight Roles

 Eventually it’ll be time to detach from the same day-to-day work you’ve always done.
 If not completely, at least in some ways, this is going to be crucial.